victoriyaforsythe/PyVALION/README.md

 All arrays must have the same shape.
 Otherwise, the forward operator G cannot be applied consistently.

-2. Define the units dictionary
+2. Define the units dictionary:

 ```
 units = {'NmF2': 'm$^{-3}$', 'hmF2': 'km', 'B0': 'km', 'B1': ' '}
+```
 Ensure your model output is in these units.
-```

-3. Create the atime array
-This array should have N_time elements and must be a list of datetime objects that match the time dimension of your model dictionary.
+3. Create the atime array: This array should have N_time elements and must be a list of datetime objects that match the time dimension of your model dictionary.
 Example for 15-minute resolution:

 ```
 dtime = datetime.datetime(year, month, day)